group-hub/legal/TERMS_OF_SERVICE.md

 You acknowledge that Group Hub may terminate your Group Hub Account (which is separate from a Group Manager’s right to terminate your membership), and remove your Content and Group Member Data, as well as disable your access to any and all Groups and the Group Hub Platform, in accordance with the terms of this Agreement.
 If you are a Group Member, you acknowledge that nothing in any agreement (or related policies) you may be subject to with any Group Manager or other party will alter, impair, supercede, amend or otherwise affect in any way any terms of this Agreement or Group Hub’s Privacy Policy.

 ## 12	Intellectual Property Complaints
 Group Hub is committed to the protection of intellectual property rights of third parties.
-Accordingly, rights owners concerned because they have found Content on the Group Hub Platform for which they have not given permission should contact us at @lang("main.legal-email") stating the following:
+Accordingly, rights owners concerned because they have found Content on the Group Hub Platform for which they have not given permission should contact us at {{ env("LEGAL_EMAIL", "legal@grouphub.co.uk") }} stating the following:
 *	Their contact details;
 *	The location of the Content on the Group Hub Platform;
 *	An explanation of why the Content should not be on the Group Hub Platform; and